-What Is an Ingrown Toenail in Campbell, CA?
+Treatment For An Ingrown Toenail in Campbell, CA.

 If an ingrown nail causes a break in the skin, bacteria may enter and cause an infection in the area, which is often marked by drainage and a foul odor.
 However, even if the toe isn’t painful, red, swollen, or warm, a nail that curves downward into the skin can progress to an infection.